Magnificent frigatebird: History and etymology

 The modern name Frigate Bird was used in 1738 by the English naturalist and illustrator Eleazar Albin in his A Natural History of the Birds.
 The book included an illustration of the male bird showing the red gular pouch.

 Like the genus name, the English term is derived from the French mariners' name for the bird la frégate—a frigate or fast warship.

 The genus name, Fregata has the same source as the English term, and magnificens is Latin for "splendidly", from magnificus, "grand".

 Distribution

 The magnificent frigatebird is widespread in the tropical Atlantic, breeding colonially in trees in Florida, the Caribbean and also along the Pacific coast of the Americas from Mexico to Ecuador, including the Galápagos Islands.
+One of the largest colonies in the world is located in Codrington Lagoon, Barbuda.

 It has occurred as a vagrant as far from its normal range as the Isle of Man, Denmark, Spain, England, Nova Scotia, the Magdalen Islands, and British Columbia.